tanyafn/search/README.md

 - add more search operators (like, >, >=, etc),
 - add option to do case insensitive search,
 - allow to use AND or OR in queries
-- DLS to describe the dataset structure in code instead of using the JSON config file.

 ### Note
 Hopefully the implementation is not overcomplicated.